 Startup CEO: Cool!
 When do we get the money?

 VPTax: Not so fast.
 Although convertible debt is on occasion a preferred way to secure outside investment there are business and tax consequences to consider.
 Here is a tax angle to consider:

 No tax deduction is allowed for interest paid (or payable) on a company stock when the payment is at the option of the company itself.
-So, if the debt looks like a stock grant, tax deductions for interest on that debt may not allowed.
+So, if the debt looks like a stock grant, tax deductions for interest on that debt may not be allowed.
 The key factors are:

-So, if the debt is really an equity position in disguise, Startup won’t be entitled to a tax deduction for the interest.
+- So, if the debt is really an equity position in disguise, Startup won’t be entitled to a tax deduction for the interest.
 If Startup is in a tax loss position, foregoing an additional tax deduction may not be the end of the world.
-But it is a consideration because tax losses are assets too (but that’s a topic for different day).
+But it is a consideration because tax losses are assets too (but that’s a topic for a different day).

 Finally, if you are operating as an S Corp, LLC or straight-up partnership, the partners may be using the deductions/losses that flow through on their Startup K1 against other business income.
 So they might care that cash is going out of Startup without even a tax deduction to show for it.